ballerina-platform/module-ballerinax-mysql.driver/README.md

  ## Building the Source

- Execute the commands below to build from the source after installing Ballerina SL Alpha 5 version.
+ Execute the commands below to build from the source after installing Ballerina Swan Lake Alpha 5 version.

  1. To build the library:
  ```shell script